chinmaykhamkar/klavis/mcp_servers/moneybird/README.md

 ## Getting Your Moneybird Credentials

 ### API Token
-1. Log into your Moneybird account
-2. Go to Settings > Account Settings
-3. Navigate to the "API" or "Integrations" section
-4. Generate a new API token
-5. Copy the token for use in the `x-auth-token` header
+1. Follow the instructions on this page [link](https://developer.moneybird.com/authentication) to create your moneybird API token

 ### Administration ID
 1. In your Moneybird account, the administration ID is visible in the URL